 - Erectile Dysfunction (ED) for which there are various treatment options including tablets & lozenges.
 A urethral gel or injection are the next step up.

-- Premature ejaculation (PED) for which there are a variety of good treatment options.
+- Premature ejaculation for which there are a variety of good treatment options.

 - Delayed ejaculation

 There is an important clinical role for testosterone replacement therapy (TRT) in accordance to national and international clinical guidelines.
-Unlike the so-called ‘testosterone clinics’ of the past, treatment should be monitored with a view to continuing TRT only after there is a demonstrable improvement of symptoms.
 Dr Beatty does regularly see guys for second opinions regarding the need to start or stop TRT.
 He ‘thinks like’ an Endocrinologist in that he is physician trained (MRCP UK) & always investigates the cause for testosterone deficiency.

 - Hydrococele (fluid collection in the scrotum)

 - Infection of the testicle (Orchitis) or, more common, the epididymis (epididymitis)